-where $Y$ is a random variable defined over $\mathcal Y = \{y_1, y_2, y_3\}$ and $[P_{Y \mid X}]_{ij} = P_{Y \mid X=x_i} (y_j)$, $i,j \in \{1,2,3\}$.
 It is easy to see that both channels have equal maximal leakage $\mathcal{L}(P_{Y \mid X}) = \mathcal{L}(Q_{Y \mid X}) = \log 2$; however, they are qualitatively different.
-For example, the third outcome in $P_{Y \mid X}$, $y_3$, can be considered far less private compared to the other two as it completely reveals the value of the secret (which is $x_3$).
+For example, the third outcome in $P_{Y \mid X}$, can be considered to be far less private compared to the other two as it completely reveals the value of the secret.
 On the other hand, due to the symmetry in $Q_{Y \mid X}$, we may expect that all outcomes leak the same amount of information.
 One justification for this issue is that maximal leakage remains small as long as highly revealing outputs occur with small probability~\cite{issa2019operational}.
-Nevertheless, the average-case guarantee provided by maximal leakage may be deemed insufficient in privacy-critical applications with strict requirements, which motivates the search for alternative privacy measures that capture the \emph{distribution} of privacy leakage over the outcomes.
+Nevertheless, the average-case guarantee provided by maximal leakage may be deemed insufficient in privacy-critical applications with strict requirements (for example, in the healthcare sector), which motivates the search for alternative privacy measures that capture the \emph{distribution} of the leakage over the outcomes.
 Using the leakage distribution not only do we get a precise description of privacy in a given system, but we will also have the flexibility to adapt our definition of a private system to each specific application.
 For example, system designers will be able to decide whether or not highly-revealing but low-probability outcomes pose a privacy risk on a per-application basis.